sal55/langs/sources/readme.md

 ## Source Code of Language Projects

-The individual source files of my projects are too numerous to upload individually.
+The various source files of my projects are too numerous to upload individually.

 The files here are amalgamations created by my compiler.
 They can be compiled directly in that form, or with a simple tool can be extracted again.